 https://webdav.yandex.com.Note.
 If you receive an “Invalid folder name” error message, try changing the server address to

-http://webdav.yandex.comas Windows may not support WebDAV connections over HTTPS.
+http://webdav.yandex.com(Windows may not support WebDAV connections over HTTPS).

-Windows will request a username and password: enter the username and password of your account on Yandex (or the application password if you enabled two-factor authentication).
+Windows will request a username and password: enter the username and password of your account on Yandex (or the app password if you enabled two-factor authentication).

-Enter a name for the network drive.
+Enter a name for the network place.
 All your Disk files will be directly accessible on the network drive.